-Why it’s one of the best horror movies on Peacock: Co-writer and director George A. Romero first introduced the world to the definitive incarnation of the zombie with Night of the Living Dead, which is also one of the best movies on Peacock for its cleverly veiled social commentary that would become a staple of the filmmaker’s long-running Dead movies series.
+Why it’s one of the best horror movies on Peacock: Co-writer and director George A. Romero first introduced the world to the modern, definitive incarnation of the zombie with Night of the Living Dead, which is also one of the best movies on Peacock, period, for its cleverly veiled social commentary that would become a staple of the filmmaker’s long-running Dead movies series.

 Day Of The Dead (1985)

-A dwindling number of scientists and military personnel taking refuge together in an underground bunker struggle to survive the hungry, shuffling corpses above – and each other – while warring over what is most important in a world overrun with the dead.
+A dwindling number of scientists and military personnel take refuge together in an underground bunker, where they struggle to survive the hungry, shuffling corpses above – and each other – while warring over what is most important in a world overrun with the dead.

 Train To Busan (2016)

-A busy businessman (Gong Yoo) takes his daughter (Su-an Kim) on a trip to visit her mother by train, which ends up becoming a ride into relentless terror when the train cars become overrun hungry, fast-moving corpses.
+An overworked businessman (Gong Yoo) takes his daughter (Su-an Kim) on a trip to visit her mother by train, which ends up becoming a ride into relentless terror when the train cars become overrun with hungry, fast-moving corpses.

 Ginger Snaps (2000)

-As a teenage girl (Katharine Isabelle) approaches womanhood, she undergoes a more startling transformation than she anticipated following a mysterious animal attack with only her close younger sister (Emily Perkins) to confide in, even as the strange circumstances threaten to tear them apart.
+As she approaches womanhood, a teenage girl (Katharine Isabelle) undergoes a more startling transformation than she anticipated following a mysterious animal attack with only her close younger sister (Emily Perkins) to confide in, even as the strange circumstances threaten to tear them apart.